HypeCheck

 What the Science Says

-Dibencozide is a naturally occurring, active coenzyme form of vitamin B12 (also called adenosylcobalamin).
-It plays a role in cellular energy metabolism and nitrogen assimilation.
-One small older study suggested it may help limit muscle protein breakdown in post-surgical patients, and animal research found it can enhance the pain-relieving effects of opioid drugs — but neither finding has been validated in modern human trials.
+Dibencozide is the coenzyme form of vitamin B12 (adenosylcobalamin), naturally produced in the body and involved in cellular energy metabolism and nitrogen assimilation.
+One small older study suggested it may help limit protein breakdown (catabolism) in post-surgical patients receiving corticosteroids.
+Animal research indicates it may enhance the pain-relieving effects of opioid drugs, though this has no established relevance to healthy supplement users.

 What It Doesn't Do